Amie-Audrey/Amie-Audrey/README.md

 ## About Me 👋
-Hi!
+Hi !
 I'm Audrey , I'm a new student on Sayna.
 A passionate digital enthusiast, fascinated by the endless possibilities digital tools offer to transform ideas into innovative projects.